radekgersz/ML2-final-project/README.md

 ### Archive

 This is the folder containing all the training and test data.
-It contains raw jpg files showing different skin changes, both malignant and bening
+It contains raw jpg files showing different skin changes, both malignant and bening.
+The training data is 2600 pictures and testing data is 660 pictures.

 ### Model 1

+This model contains multiple convolutional and some fully connected layers.
+It's final accuracy was around 83%.
+It utilizes Adam optimizer, learning rate schedule and early stopping